 - biomedical/biochemical sciences

-A postgraduate research degree or PhD can be beneficial and often leads to higher starting salaries.
+A postgraduate research degree or PhD can be beneficial, and may even be necessary, and often leads to higher starting salaries.
 Research work and experience gained using relevant scientific and analytical techniques can also be useful.

 - A logical and inquisitive mind

 - Excellent written and oral communication skills